fbsis/NodeBackExpressTS/README.md

 Make a little evolution to make more extensive

 # How to see in action (on dev)
-yarn dev
+- execute 'yarn' on the folder of the project, to install all the dependency
+- 'yarn dev' to run
-acess on port 3000
+- acess on localhost port 3000